-When the Board of Directors decides on the following matters, it is to ensure the transparency of the resolution process at the Board meeting and the fairness of the resolution, by receiving an inquiry from the Board of Directors, examining the content in advance and making a report.
-The Board of Directors makes resolutions respecting the opinions of the Committee.

-- Appointment and dismissal of representative directors and election and dismissal of executives of the Board of Directors - Nomination of candidates for directors and Audit & Supervisory Board members - Election and dismissal of corporate officer candidates and corporate officers with roles - Election and dismissal of audit officer candidates and audit officers with roles - Remuneration of all directors and corporate officers
+When the Board of Directors decides on the following matters, it is to ensure the transparency of the resolution process at the Board meeting and the fairness of the resolution, by receiving an inquiry from the Board of Directors, examining the content in advance, and making a report.
+The Board of Directors makes decisions on the following based on reports from the Advisory Committee. - Appointment and dismissal of representative directors and election and dismissal of executives of the Board of Directors - Nomination of candidates for directors and Audit & Supervisory Board members - Election and dismissal of corporate officer candidates and corporate officers with roles - Election and dismissal of audit officer candidates and audit officers with roles - Remuneration of all directors and corporate officers